csye7125-fall2023-group05/tf-gcp-org/README.md

 To generate the ssh key locally on your workstation, use the following command:

+> NOTE: It is recommended that you create and store the SSH keys in `~/.ssh` directory

 ```bash
 # follow the on-screen steps after running the command
 # avoid adding a passphrase